Circle Line | |

 The line is also the first medium-capacity rail line in Singapore, with trains operating in a three-car formation, half as long as the usual six-car formation used on previous lines.
 The rolling stock is based out of Kim Chuan Depot, touted as the largest fully-underground train depot in the world.

-A line extension under construction, ‘Circle Line Stage 6‘ will complete the Circle Line, closing the circular route between HarbourFront and Marina Bay with 3 additional stations and is scheduled for completion in 2026.
+A line extension under construction, ‘Circle Line Stage 6‘ will complete the Circle Line, closing the circular route between HarbourFront and Marina Bay with 3 additional stations and is scheduled for completion in the 1st half of 2026.

 Timeline & History